specdown/specdown/docs/cli/running_specs.md

 ## Setting the Running Directory

+By default, the `run` command will run the scripts in whatever the current working directory is set to.
+There are a couple of options you can use to change this behaviour.

+### Setting a Specific Running Directory: `--running-dir`

 You can set the directory for the commands to be executed in using the `--running-dir` argument.